myshell-ai/OpenVoice/QA.md

 ## General Comments

 **OpenVoice is a technology, not a product.** Do not expect it to work perfectly on every case, as it takes a lot of engineering effort to translate a technology to a stable product.
-The targeted users of this technology is developers and researchers, not end users.
+The targeted users of this technology are developers and researchers, not end users.
 End users need a perfect product.
 However, we are confident to say that OpenVoice is in tier-1 among the source-available voice cloning technologies.

 ## Issues with Voice Quality